finagle/finch/docs.md

 ### Response Builder

-An entry point into the construction of HTTP responses in **Finch.io** is the `io.finch.response.ResponseBuilder` class.
+An entry point into the construction of HTTP responses in Finch is the `io.finch.response.ResponseBuilder` class.
 It supports building of three types of responses:
 * `application/json` within JSON object in the response body
 * `plain/text` within string in the response body